Day 8: Rifugio Ferraro - 26th Aug

 Good day to be a dog - Chester at home snuggled up in bed.

-The Danes are contemplating whether of not to go over the Col de Pinter, the Italian family and their son have already decide not to.
-We're going regardless.
-Every piece of rain gear we own is donned before we leave. rain pants, rain jacket, poncho, gloves with rain mittens to keep the gloves dry.
-It's not so cold as we head on up the mountain and we quickly work up a sweat and get damp on the inside.
+The Danes are contemplating whether or not to go over the Col de Pinter, the Italian family and their son have already decided not to.
+We're going and put on every piece of rain gear we own before we leave - rain pants, rain jacket, poncho, gloves with rain mittens.
+It's not too cold as we head on up the mountain and quickly work up a sweat getting damp on the inside.
 My thermal feels drenched.

-It's very steep down and a bit slippery in the rain.
-But we're amazed that it's so warm - well not really, but it's not cold.
-The Danes have streaked ahead to get lunch at the Hotel on a ledge half way down.
-It takes for ever, trudging over a track dodging teh cow plops, to get to Vieux Crest, where there's supposed to be Hotel.
-We don't see it, but decide to have tea and our surviving apple strudel in the alcove of the Ski Lift entrance - beside, there's a real toilet there.
+We climb above the mist and it's quite bright.
+After two hours and still another hour to climb, we come across a cow shed - a good place for coffee and dry biscuits. oh for a some cheese and mortadella.
+Damn that fox!
+Upwards to the Col de Pinter on a well graded track.
+The two Danes catch us up and we arrive at the 2,777 metre Col de Pinter together.
+Down the other side it's windy, cold and raining but still bright.
+It's steep and slippery.
+The Danes have streaked ahead to get lunch at the Hotel.
+It takes for ever dodging cow plops to get to Vieux Crest, where there's supposed to be Hotel.
+We don't see it, but decide to have tea and our surviving apple strudel in the Ski Lift entrance where there's a real toilet.
 That mortadella and cheese with nutty bread would have been nice!
-Curse that fox, I hope he chose on the plastic bag!
+Curse that fox, I hope he chokes on the plastic bag!

-The Danes, Simon catch us up.
-They managed to find the Hotel, but could only get pasta.
+The Danes catch us up.
+They did find the Hotel, but could only get pasta.
 We walk together along the Ridge towards Resy, chatting along the way.
+It's a pretty walk through the forest, with waterfalls tumbling over the rocks after the day's rain.
+We come to a path junction and Simon and Jens head off down.
 They are headed down to St Jacques, another half hour down in the valley from Resy.
-It's a pretty walk through the forrest, with waterfalls tumbling over the rocks down teh gullies after the day's rain.
-We come to a path junction and Simon and Jens head off down.
-We say good bye and continue along towards Rsey, a small village consisting of 3 buildings, One private residence and two Rifugios, Frachey and Ferraro where we're staying.
-It's good to be there.
-There's just a handful of hikers, some have come down from teh 3,300 metres Theodule which we'll do tomorrow, some from Col d'Olen which we did two days ago.
+We say good bye and continue on towards Resy, a small village of 3 buildings - one residence and two Rifugios - Frachey and Ferraro where we're staying.
+There's just a handful of hikers, some have come down from the 3,300 metre Theodule Pass which we'll do tomorrow, some from Col d'Olen which we did two days ago.

 The Refuge Ferraro is warm inside.
 We're on the 3rd floor of a recently renovated wooden building in a 4 person room.
 We spread out to make it uninviting for anyone else.
-The showers down stair are hot.
-There's no chance to do washing as it won't dry by teh morning.
+The showers downstairs are hot.
+There's no chance to do washing as it won't dry by the morning.
 There's only one more night at the high mountain hut of Theodule, which by all reports has no showers and a disgusting toilet, and then it's down to civilisation and Zermatt.
-So we'll have to make do for the next few days.
+So we'll make do for the next few days.

 Created by Jan and Ian Somers in Sandvox